 In this current low interest rate environment, savers have been the worst hit.
 Many savers are beginning to feel ‘defrauded’ and rightly so.
 With the bank of England base rate at a record low of 0.5% for the past 6 years, those people with debt have benefitted at the expense of savers.

 In years gone bye, people would have had no choice but to put their savings in low-interest rate high street bank savings accounts.
 But thankfully for them, technological advancements in the personal finance field in the past few years has given savers an alternative means to save money – one that offers a far higher rate than high street savings accounts.
 Leading the personal finance advancement has been crowd-funding or peer-to-peer lending (p2p) .
 Crowdfunding has to led to people getting a higher rate of return on their savings then if left in the bank.
 There are many different crowd funding websites and each has its own merits and you can read an article I wrote detailing the different platforms here .
 In this article, we look the new kid on the block – loveFruitful.com.
+If you have a business and would like some financial assistance to help your business grow then you may want to check out an outsourced CFO to support you with completing a strategy to maximise profitability and overcome financial challenges.
+This will be great for business as you can prepare for growth and save more money.

 The rate on your savings?